-Auke Pols is a lecturer in responsible innovation and the ethics of technology at the Knowledge, Technology and Innovation (KTI) group at Wageningen University.
+Auke Pols is also lecturer in responsible innovation and the ethics of technology at the Knowledge, Technology and Innovation (KTI) group.
 As lecturer, he specialises in teaching critical reflection and ethics to students from the engineering, life and social sciences; as PhD coordinator, he is responsible for organising PhD skills training sessions.

 - Responsible Research and Innovation (RRI) and how it can be institutionalised.
 Auke has developed this topic in the context of the Horizon 2020 project RRI Practice, investigating Wageningen University & Research as a case study;

 - Innovation models for economic paradigms not oriented at sustained growth;

 - The responsibility of technology and engineers for eliciting human behaviour.
 Auke has developed this topic in his PhD research;